HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ![right written data table](images/written_data3.png)

+## Adding data to existing items

+The VanderBot script can also create new statements for items that have already been created.
+In rows having a value in the `qid` column, if data are added to a property column that had previously been empty, the script will create a statement for that property.
+If reference columns associated with that property column also have data, those references will be created at the same time as the statement.

+References can be added in cases where a reference column was previously empty while the corresponding property column had a value.
+Simply add the reference data and run the script again.

+In the case where statement values or reference values need to be changed, they must first be [removed using VanderDeleteBot](../delete/).
+Then the new values or references can be added.

+Qualifiers cannot be added independently of their associated statements.
+To add or change qualifiers, delete the statement using VanderDeleteBot and recreate the statement with the new qualifier data.

 ## Using the SPARQL endpoint with VanderBot

 VanderBot has several functions that use the wikibase SPARQL endpoint to perform data checks.
 The Query Service for a wikibase.cloud instance is much slower than the Wikidata Query Service, so using these functions can significantly slow down writing to the API and you might want to disable them.